 COM-101.
 Fundamentals of Public Speaking

 Principles of study, application, and evaluation of public speaking.
 Emphasis will be upon meeting the needs of students through individualized instruction in oral communication settings.
-The course is taught each semester.
+Taught every semester.

 COM-102.
 Principles of Communication